Have You Ever Heard of Seat Belt Syndrome?

 Before we get into explaining seat belt syndrome, let’s talk about safety tips.

-We’ve all read the stats (and if you haven’t, read here) about injuries and deaths related to car seat misuse or lack of use.
-We know how low the percentage is of children who should be using child restraints and actually are.
+We’ve all read the stats (and if you haven’t, read the car seat statistics here) about injuries and deaths related to car seat misuse or lack of use.
+The National Highway Traffic Safety Administration (NHTSA) found 37% of the who died in a crash in 2017 were not restrained.

 First and foremost I want to make it clear, it is best and keeps your child safest if you:

-- keep them in the appropriate child safety restraint for their size, weight and age
+- keep your child in the appropriate child safety restraint for their size, weight and age

-- keep them buckled in a lap/shoulder belt when they fit properly in the vehicle’s seat belt (read 5-step seat belt fit test)
+- make sure your child is buckled in a lap/shoulder belt when they fit properly in the vehicle’s seat belt (read 5-step seat belt fit test)

-- keep them in the back seat until they are at least 13 years old
+- have your child remain in the back seat until they are at least 13 years old

 Parents often ask Child Passenger Safety (CPS) Technicians, “how can I put my 6-year-old back into a booster seat?
 And why should I, he uses a seat belt?”